William Fargason

 While Playing World of Warcraft, I Can’t Stop Thinking of Death

-When I get the news that you died, I should be
+When I get the news that you have died, I should be

 collecting pelts in Zuldazar for the Nesingwary Expedition,